 Approximate cost/serving: With getting our pumpkin so cheap and using homemade stock from last year's turkey carcass, this came out to just $1.50 for the whole recipe!
 That's just under 40 cents per serving.
 Even if you don't find pumpkin that cheap, you should still be able to make this for under $1 per serving.

-Vegetarian/Gluten Free: Make sure to use vegetable stock to make this recipe vegan.
-You also need to make sure your cornstarch is truly gluten free.
+Vegetarian/Gluten Free: Make sure to use olive oil and vegetable stock to make this recipe vegan.
+You also need to make sure your cornstarch is labeled gluten free.